mlapin/libsdca/README.md

 libsdca is a library for multiclass classification based on stochastic dual coordinate ascent (SDCA).

-Below is a brief overview of supported training objectives*, inputs, proximal operators, and interfaces.
+Below is a brief overview of supported training objectives, inputs, proximal operators, and interfaces.

 Multiclass objectives:
 - Multiclass SVM of Crammer and Singer [1]